 Katharina Gaenssler, Artist and Photographer

-Anna Elisabeth Kruyswijk (b.
-1988, NL) is an Art Historian (MA, Leiden University) and a Fashion Strategist (MFS, ArtEZ) based in The Hague, where she works as the owner of Lauwer and as a lecturer at the Royal Academy of Art.
+Kruyswijk is an Art Historian specialized in Photography (MA, Leiden University) and a Fashion Strategist (MFS, ArtEZ) based in The Hague, where she works as the owner of Lauwer and as a lecturer at the Royal Academy of Art.